-Peanut Kisses, or Peanut Blossoms, are a quintessential holiday cookie and one of my personal favorites.
+Peanut Butter Blossoms are a classic holiday cookie and one of my personal favorites.
 These cookies use dark brown sugar for a slightly deeper flavor (a hint of molasses) and a turbinado sugar coating for an extra crunch!
-You can top them with either milk chocolate or dark chocolate Hershey kisses!
+You can top them with either milk chocolate or dark chocolate kisses!

-There are just a few key ingredients you'll need to make these Peanut Kisses.
+There are just a few key ingredients you'll need to make these Peanut Butter Blossoms.

 - Creamy peanut butter: I recommend using creamy peanut butter, but chunky would work well, too!
 They might be a bit messier when it comes to adding the Hershey kiss, but I'm sure they would be delicious.